 One way which marketers can help build customer-centricity is to reach customers at different touchpoints and across multiple platforms.
-This is the approach undertaken by Disney in recent months, who have integrated their ad sales, promotions and marketing solutions divisions under one umbrella to offer ‘brand partners a broader audience’ and be ‘much more focused’ on audiences’ needs.’
+This is the approach undertaken by Disney in recent months.
+They have integrated their ad sales, promotions and marketing solutions divisions under one umbrella to offer ‘brand partners a broader audience’ and be ‘much more focused’ on audiences’ needs.’

 Disney’s chief marketing officer Anna Hill told Marketing Week that ‘we need to challenge ourselves to offer the most relevant and broadest proposition’ to audiences in order to maintain competitiveness.’
 In the wake of the continued challenges posed by fast-paced digital, Hill argued that ‘while TV is still a stalwart for my marketing plans, we need to make sure […] that we have platforms that are digitally-led.
 We want to offer strong TV and digital solutions at the same time.’

-This is essential for customers who continue to engage with brands across multiple platforms, often simultaneously, and demand that brands are accessible to them wherever and whenever they require.
+This is essential for customers who continue to engage with brands across multiple platforms, often simultaneously.
+Brands must be accessible to them wherever and whenever they require.
 By ensuring that they can interact at all these touchpoints, knowing that there is one team behind their marketing offering, Disney’s approach is a sound one for organisations looking to become customer-centric.

 2) Create customer-centric content